tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 Many additional alternatives exist and platforms such as SafeCurves, maintained by Daniel J. Bernstein and Tanje Lange can help the investigation and selection of an alternate security curve.
 The SafeCurves platform will make it easier to evaluate the security properties and potential vulnerabilities of many cryptographic curves [[18]].

+##Storing wallet state using LMDB

+Grin originally made use of RocksDB [[19]] as an internal key-value store, but received some criticism for this decision.
+A number of alternatives with other performance and security characteristics exist such as LevelDB [[20]], HyperLevelDB [[21]] and LMDB [[22]].
+But selecting the "Best" key-value store library for your application remain a difficult problem as many online sources with conflicting information exist.

+Based on the controversial results from a number of online benchmarks it seems as if some of these alternatives have better performance such as producing small database sizes and performing faster queries [[23]].
+As an example, RocksDB or LevelDB seem incorrectly to be better alternatives to LMDB as they produced the fastest reads and deletes and produce some of the smallest databases compared to the other database libraries [[24]].
+This is not entirely true as some mistakes were were made during the testing process.
+Howard Chu wrote an article entitleds "Lies, Damn Lies, Statistics, and Benchmarks" that exposes some of these issues and show that LMDB is the best key-value store library [[25]].
+Other benchmarks performed by Symas Corp support this claim, where LMDB outperformed all the tested key store libraries [[26]].

+Grin later replaced RocksDB with LMDB (Lightning Memory-Mapped Database) to maintain the state of Grin Wallets [[27]], [[28]], this switch was a good idea as LMDB seem to be the best key-value store library for blockchain related applications.

 ## Conclusions, Observations, Recommendations

 - Selecting the correct emmision rate to create a sustainable monetary policy is an important decision and care should be taken to ensure that the right balance is found between being a SoV and/or a MoE.
 - Weighting the benefits and potential issues of being ASIC friendly compared to ASIC resistant need to be carefully evaluated.
 - Tools such as SafeCurves can be used to select a secure elliptic curve for your application.
 Cryptographic curves with even potential security vulnerabilities should rather be ignored.
+- Care should be taken when using online benchmarks to help select libraries for your project as the results might be missleading.

 ## References